Jtomage/MCP/NorthwindMCP/Readme.md

 **Notes**

 * had to add cors policy to allow all to get it run
-* had problems downloading the model from huggingface via docker environment variable.
-Downloaded the model and added it to folder and called via mounts
-* I do not have a gpu on this dev computer so the gpu and threads will probably need to change with the computer
+* do not have a gpu on this dev computer so the gpu and threads will probably need to change with the computer
 * TODO: Create MCPConfig.json

 ### Testing MCP Server without AI